 - Strong Bad showed the viewers the gang's homemade action movie, Dangeresque 2: This Time It's Not Dangeresque 1, almost a year before showing them Dangeresque 1: Dangeresque, Too?

 - Nerd to the 3rd, a podcast for That Guy with the Glasses hosted by Dr. Gonzo, the Cat, and Travis, skipped over its 18th episode.
-Its 18th episode was later released as 'The Lost Episode', and it was an episode where they discussed the series finale of LOST with their guest Rollo T.
+Its 18th episode was later released as 'The Lost Episode', in which they discussed the series finale of Lost with their guest Rollo T.

 - Starflyer 59 had a song called "Second Space Song" on their debut album.
 They wrote "Wherever You Go (First Space Song)" for the followup album, but it got cut and was only released on their Greatest Hits Album.